vul3su4/EE371/README.md

 # EE371 Digital Systems Laboratory

-This repository contains all lab assignments and projects completed for EE371 Digital Systems Laboratory course.
+This repository contains all lab assignments and projects completed for EE371 Design of Digital Circuits and Systems Laboratory course.

 ## Lab Overview